GTPB/ADER18F/index.md

 + **5.3 -** [Run an alignment: the SAM/BAM alignment format](pages/L05.md#LO5.3)

       Run hisat2 in an example dataset
-      What is the SAM/BAM format
+      What is the SAM/BAM format;  what is the BAM format

 <br/>